Defining Wind - What It Is And Its Impact On Local And Global Weather

 Similarly, a big difference in air pressure between the neighboring regions results in a strong wind, while a small difference in pressure creates a much weaker wind.

 The rotation of the planet is another major cause of air movement.
-The process through which this rotation influences global winds is called The Coriolis Effect.
-You can read all about the Coriolis Effect and how it influences the weather in this article.
+The process through which this rotation influences global winds is called the Coriolis Effect.
+(You can read all about the Coriolis Effect and how it influences the weather in this article.)

-The Coriolis Effect and the Global Circulation of air between the warm Equator and cold Polar Regions form the two major driving forces of global wind patterns.
+The Coriolis Effect and the Global Circulation of air between the warm Equator and the cold Polar Regions form the two major driving forces of global wind patterns.

 (The latter is a result of the air warming up over the Equator, causing it to rise high into the atmosphere and move towards the Poles.
 The cold, dense air at the Poles simultaneously moves towards the low-pressure system over the Equator along the surface of the planet.)